Aragon12UC/Universal_Chams/README.md

 # Setup
 Create a 'StreamingAssets' folder inside of: yourGameFolder/yourGameName_Data/StreamingAssets.
 Place your asset bundle file in here and name it: 'Universal Chams'.
-Alternatively, use the sample asset bundle provided in this repo.

 # Creating your own asset bundles
 I've provided the script I used to create my asset bundle which should work on any version of windows.
 Official tutorial: https://learn.unity.com/tutorial/introduction-to-asset-bundles#